codeparticle/whitelabelwallet.styleguide/src/components/list/README.md

 > When false, does not render list headers.
 Always false for sub-lists

 ----
-### showSubList (bool) default: true
+### showSubItems (bool) default: true

-> When true, shows subList.
-Can be used to control when the subList of a selected row will be displayed.
+> When true, shows subitems.
+Can be used to control when the subitems of a selected row will be displayed.